segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

   </tr>
 </table>

-Find details on the **`screen` payload** in our [Spec](/docs/connections/spec/screen/).
+Find details on the Screen payload in [the Segment Screen call spec](/docs/connections/spec/screen/).

 ## Group

-`group` lets you associate an [identified user](/docs/connections/sources/catalog/libraries/server/java/#identify) user with a group.
+Group calls let you associate an [identified user](/docs/connections/sources/catalog/libraries/server/java/#identify) user with a group.
 A group could be a company, organization, account, project or team!
 It also lets you record custom traits about the group, like industry or number of employees.

 This is useful for tools like [Intercom](/docs/connections/destinations/catalog/intercom/), [Preact](/docs/connections/destinations/catalog/preact/) and [Totango](/docs/connections/destinations/catalog/totango/), as it ties the user to a **group** of other users.